 Well, kind of.

 While dry skin doesn’t directly cause acne, it can lower defenses and make skin more vulnerable to breakouts.
 Dry skin may become more easily irritated, or more vulnerable to invading bacteria.
 Dry, dead skin cells might also clog your pores.
-In general, dry skin makes acne care more difficult — which is why it’s important to have a licensed professional overseeing your medication (whether that’s a personal provider at Curology or another dermatologist).
+In general, dry skin makes acne care more difficult — which is why it’s important to have a professional at hand.

 In general, here are tips for treating acne for dry skin:

 Dry skin is a battle that many of us fight.
 Remember you don’t fight alone!
-Arm yourself with what you’ve learned in this guide — and remember, if you’re a Curology subscriber, your medical provider is there to fight the fight along with you.
+Arm yourself with what you’ve learned in this guide — and remember, if you’re a Curology member, your provider is there to fight the fight along with you.